Huge Voter Turnout Expected Despite Virus, Political Rancor

 “There is a lot to be angry about and to fix after Election Day,” said Wendy Weiser, director of the democracy program at the Brennan Center for Justice.
 “But despite those unprecedented strains, the system was able to pull it together and accommodate this incredible surge in voting.
 That required a lot of ingenuity, commitment to democracy and hard work, especially by our election officials.”

-Associated Press writers Nicholas Riccardi in Denver and Julie Carr Smyth in Columbus, Ohio, contributed to this report.
+___ Cassidy reported from Atlanta and Izaguirre from Lindenhurst, N.Y.
+Associated Press writers Nicholas Riccardi in Denver, Julie Carr Smyth in Columbus, Ohio, Ron Todt in Philadelphia and Ben Fox in Washington contributed to this report.

 Associated Press coverage of voting rights receives support in part from Carnegie Corporation of New York.
 The AP is solely responsible for this content.